LD-1727

 2025-09-10

-Requires any person using an AI chatbot or other computer technology in trade and commerce with a consumer to disclose that the consumer is not interacting with a human being, when the interaction could mislead or deceive a reasonable consumer.
-The disclosure must be clear and conspicuous.
-Violations are treated as violations of the Maine Unfair Trade Practices Act, enforceable by the Attorney General with civil penalties of up to $10,000 per violation.
-The law is notable for its brevity and broad applicability — it covers any person engaging in trade and commerce, not just specific entity types or industries.
+Requires any person using an AI chatbot or other computer technology in trade and commerce with consumers to disclose clearly and conspicuously that the consumer is not interacting with a human, whenever the interaction could mislead a reasonable consumer.
+The disclosure obligation is triggered conditionally — only when the interaction may mislead or deceive a reasonable consumer into believing they are engaging with a human.
+Violations are enforceable as violations of the Maine Unfair Trade Practices Act, giving the Attorney General authority to seek injunctive relief, civil penalties, and restitution.
+The statute does not create a private right of action.

 Summary

-Requires any person using an AI chatbot or other computer technology in trade and commerce with a consumer to disclose that the consumer is not interacting with a human being, when the interaction could mislead or deceive a reasonable consumer.
-The disclosure must be clear and conspicuous.
-Violations are treated as violations of the Maine Unfair Trade Practices Act, enforceable by the Attorney General with civil penalties of up to $10,000 per violation.
-The law is notable for its brevity and broad applicability — it covers any person engaging in trade and commerce, not just specific entity types or industries.
+Requires any person using an AI chatbot or other computer technology in trade and commerce with consumers to disclose clearly and conspicuously that the consumer is not interacting with a human, whenever the interaction could mislead a reasonable consumer.
+The disclosure obligation is triggered conditionally — only when the interaction may mislead or deceive a reasonable consumer into believing they are engaging with a human.
+Violations are enforceable as violations of the Maine Unfair Trade Practices Act, giving the Attorney General authority to seek injunctive relief, civil penalties, and restitution.
+The statute does not create a private right of action.

 Enforcement & Penalties